This translation has been provided by Google Translate. Translation Disclaimer

 3-pin fittings were originally used when phases 1 and 2 of Orchard Village were built as they were the most energy efficient bulbs available at the time.
 However, having listened to your feedback, most residents would find 2-pin bulbs more economical.
 This is not a defect with the fittings or the overall build specifications, but we understand this change would make a big difference to you.Therefore we have decided to replace these fittings for all residents, so you can then use cheaper 2-pin bulbs.

 You will have received your 2017/18 service charge estimate at the end of February.
 If you have any queries you can email firstname.lastname@example.org.

 You can also download a guide to your management fees and service charges here.

 Heating and hot water

-As a gesture of good will, due to the difficulties that many of you have had with your heating and hot water recently and the inconvenience this has caused, we will take full responsibility for the upkeep and maintenance of your heating system for the remainder of the winter, until the end of April 2017.
-At this time we will review the system again and explain what will happen with the maintenance contract of your heating system from May 2017 onwards.
+As a gesture of good will, due to the difficulties that many of you have had with your heating and hot water recently and the inconvenience this has caused, we will take full responsibility for the upkeep and maintenance of your heating system for the remainder of the winter, until the end of March 2018.

 To help you to use the heating controls in your home correctly, we have created a simple user guide giving you step-by-step instructions.
 Please see ‘heating and hot water’ section above.